tommoirnz/Universal-Real-Time-Translator-in-Python/Readme.txt

+This is a comprehensive real‐time language translator application built in Python.
+The code combines multiple advanced features and libraries to create a full‐featured GUI application that:

+Captures Audio & Recognizes Speech:
+It uses the sounddevice module to capture audio from the microphone, processes the audio data (with gain control and buffering), and employs the speech_recognition library (via Google’s speech API) to convert spoken language into text.
+It also includes logic to detect silence and manage overlapping audio segments.

+Translates Text:
+The application uses the deep_translator package (specifically, GoogleTranslator) to translate recognized or manually entered text between languages.
+It also implements an LRU cache (using an OrderedDict) to store translation results for efficiency.

+Text-to-Speech (TTS) Integration:
+With the help of edge_tts, the app converts translated text into speech.
+It manages asynchronous TTS operations with Python’s asyncio and uses the pydub library to handle audio format conversion (from MP3 to WAV) for playback with sounddevice.

+Graphical User Interface (GUI):
+Built with Tkinter (along with ttk for modern widgets), the GUI supports multiple functionalities including:

+Displaying real-time recognized and translated text.
+Offering controls for audio capture, translation speed, buffer size, and microphone gain.
+Allowing users to load text from files (both EPUB and TXT) or enter text manually.
+Providing sliders to control navigation within the text and dynamic font scaling.
+A dedicated translation window with options for TTS voice selection and output device configuration.
+Minimizing the application to the system tray using pystray.
+Additional Functionalities:

+Batch Translation: The code supports translating an entire document in segments with a progress indicator.
+Error Logging: Detailed logging is implemented throughout (using the logging module) to record events, errors, and debugging information into a file located in the user’s home directory.
+Threading & Concurrency: Background tasks such as audio processing, TTS operations, and batch translations are managed using threads and a thread pool (ThreadPoolExecutor).
+Code Structure & Design:
+The main functionality is encapsulated in the TranslatorApp class, which organizes the GUI, audio processing, translation, and TTS functionalities.
+The code also includes various utility functions for tasks like splitting and merging text segments, handling file reading (including EPUB parsing via ebooklib and BeautifulSoup), and managing dynamic UI updates.

+Overall, this code is designed to be a robust, feature-rich language translator that supports both real-time audio translation and manual text input, complete with an intuitive user interface and advanced audio and text processing capabilities.

 You can either have a micophone or read from a data stream in the PC (ie a file playing or video etc).
 You select the input device.
 Select the source and the destination language.
 So for example French to English.
 If you require the translation spoken you must enable the spoken text to speech and select a suitable voice.
 You may have to load the foreign voice on your PC.